The Ultimate Hong Kong Rugby Sevens Survival Guide (2025)

 To get the most out of your Sevens experience, pace yourself so that you don’t suffer from alcohol poisoning or end up passed out somewhere.
 Make sure you eat food before you drink – if you don’t want to splurge on the mediocre food in the stadium, eat ahead in Causeway Bay.

-Food in Hong Kong stadium isn’t the best quality, and prices are fairly exorbitant.
-If you are heading to the stadium in the afternoon, grab some lunch first.
-Alternatively, you can leave for lunch and re-enter the stadium via the dedicated re-entry gate.
+Food in Hong Kong stadium isn’t always the best quality, and prices are fairly exorbitant.
+However, it’s unclear what food options will be available around Kai Tak Stadium so I will update this post once the stadium opens in 2025!
+Usually, you are able to exit and and re-enter the Sevens stadium via a dedicated re-entry gate.
 Just make sure you don’t lose your ticket/wristband.

-Ready for the 2024 Hong Kong Sevens from April 5th to 7th?
+Ready for the 2025 Hong Kong Sevens from March 28-30?
 The Hong Kong Sevens is truly a memorable experience for any sports lover, even if you have no idea what the rules of rugby are because there’s always someone willing to explain the rules to you!
 Hong Kong is electric during the Hong Kong Sevens weekend with plenty of things to do and see if you’re not spending the entire weekend at the stadium.

 Hong Kong Sevens hotels: Look for hotels located along the Island (blue) line of the MTR subway system for easy access to Causeway Bay (where the stadium is located).
 Look into hotels in Wan Chai, Central, Sheung Wan and Causeway Bay itself for maximum convenience.